 Festivals in winter include the Citrus Festival in Menton, the Carnival in Nice and the Mimosa Festival in Mandelieu.
 Car afficionados get to enjoy the Monaco car rally as well as the Monaco Classic car rally.
 You may even catch a glimpse of the royal family who are patrons of the Monaco circus held in January.

 And last, but not least, combine a wine tasting at Mirabeau with a market visit on Tuesdays!
 While Cotignac may be quiet, there’s always life at our end of the square.
-Being Mirabeau’s HQ, the boutique is open all year round on Tuesdays until Saturdays from 10 until 17pm.
+The boutique is open all year round on Tuesdays until Saturdays from 10h until 17h (Wednesdays are 10h-12h30)

 We hope you’ve enjoyed these tips and find them helpful.
 Got good suggestions?
 Feel free to share them via Facebook or Instagram.